top of page

 And so began Do They Know It's Christmas? - the song where Bono had the best line and has since been played every Christmas without fail!
 For us eighties' kids, it was very exciting as we'd never seen a collaboration like this before which was like a who's who of eighties pop: Wham!
 Bananarama, Paul Young, Spandau Ballet, Kool and the Gang, Culture Club... the list went on.
 We had got a glimpse of Bob and Midge's phone books - and we were dead jealous!

-The song became a smash hit and unsurprisingly, was the Christmas number one that year, staying at the top spot for five weeks.
+The song became a smash hit and unsurprisingly, was the coveted Christmas Number One that year, staying at the top spot for five weeks.
+Go, Band Aid!!!
 But more importantly it raised around nine million pounds, and ultimately paved the way for Live Aid.

 So after they had a hit single, they decided on a sell-out concert!